whiskeyromeo/Conference/README.md

 I ended up only saving the name and key of the Speaker in the entities, and referencing the urlsafe key of the speaker in the Session methods.
+No other properties are included with the Speaker entity as of yet since currently there are no methods which require other properties.
+I have considered adding specialties or notable projects/links to the kind, however at this moment it seemed unnecessary.

 The speakers were set up independently from the Conferences since I felt it was likely that a speaker might be present at multiple conferences.
 Speakers are also technically independent from Sessions since from what I